Haniabadr/Emotion_detection-smart-glasses/README.md

 ![architecture](https://user-images.githubusercontent.com/103740764/185250305-a58ed432-efc6-409f-aa2c-d3f821623056.png)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-For inference first we pass the input streaming video frames to haar cascade to detect the face, crop it and send it to the model to perform the prediction and draw a bounding box on the face with the emotion written above it.
+For inference first we pass the input streaming video frames(from the webcam) to haar cascade to detect the face, crop it and send it to the model to perform the prediction and draw a bounding box on the face with the emotion written above it.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Dataset:
  I used FER-2013 dataset which consists of 48x48 pixel 35887 grayscale images of faces.
 The faces have been automatically registered so that the face is more or less centred and occupies about the same amount of space in each image.